 The application of VR in the mining process not only drives the working efficiency but also ensures the safety of workers.
 As technologies create a better life for humankind, the VR industry is no exception, especially in healthcare fields.

 It has brought more possibilities to medics.
 Wearing VR glasses, a doctor can clearly see lung images, even fine structures, of COVID-19 patients in three dimensions.

 Telemedicine has undergone rapid development based on 5G, VR, and other technologies in this extraordinary year, as such methods play a significant role in treating critical COVID-19 patients.

-According to the MIIT, China’s VR market will amount to 54.45 billion yuan by 2021.
+China has witnessed a maturing and expanding VR industry as the country pushes for the high-quality development and extensive application of new technologies.
+According to the MIIT, China's VR market will amount to 54.45 billion yuan by 2021.